brunoroque06/brunoroque06.github.io/_pages/software-engineering.md

 # Software Engineering

-This page contains what I consider to be most relevant sources of information on software engineering.
+This page contains, what I consider to be, the most relevant sources of information on software engineering.

 > Progress, far from consisting in change, depends on retentiveness.
 When change is absolute there remains no being to improve and no direction is set for possible improvement: and when experience is not retained, as among savages, infancy is perpetual.
 Those who cannot remember the past are condemned to repeat it. - George Santayana, Life of Reason